 A circular visualization depicting a bird nest containing eggs.
 Each egg represents a general bird type (like "Hawk", "Eagle", "Duck").
 The size of the egg corresponds to its search popularity.
 The largest eggs are Hawk, Eagle, and Duck, indicating they are the most searched bird terms.
 Other visible groups include Owl, Parrot, and Falcon.

-Ornithologists at Cornell University know that humans use clues to identify birds, which is why their online guide, All About Birds, is searchable by location, keywords, and even bird shape.
-One feature of the All About Birds database is that it groups some 700 North American birds into a more manageable list of 76 general “type” categories.
-These categories are the basis for the Google search terms shown in the nest.
-The ranks are based on five years of search history on the US national and state levels.
+Ornithologists at the Cornell Lab of Ornithology know that humans use clues to identify birds, which is why their online guide, All About Birds, is searchable by location, keywords and even bird shape.
+As of October 2025, the All About Birds database had grouped over 700 species into 76 general “types” of birds.
+These “type” categories are the basis for the Google search terms shown in the nest.
+The rankings reflect average search interest over the past five years at the U.S. national and state levels.

 Countrywide, two birds of prey — hawk and eagle — get the most searches.
-They are also the top-searched birds in a dozen states each.
+They each take the No. 1 search spot in a dozen states.
 Duck comes in third nationally, but it has the broadest state-level interest, taking the top spot in 17 states.

-For many people, bird identification doesn’t stretch much beyond basic bird names.
-But being a “birdwatcher” or a “birder” or a “bird person” doesn’t require encyclopedic knowledge of birds.
+For many people, bird identification doesn’t stretch much beyond these general bird categories.
+But being a “birder,” a “birdwatcher,” or a “bird person” doesn’t require encyclopedic knowledge of bird names.
 In fact, it doesn’t require much of anything.
-There’s a brand of birdwatching that fosters a gentle approach of simply noticing and observing birds for nothing other than your own joy of doing so — no deeper knowledge or superzoom cameras required.
+There’s a brand of birding that fosters a gentle approach of simply noticing and observing birds for nothing other than the joy of doing so — no deeper knowledge or superzoom cameras required.

-Over the last decade, birdwatching has become a more inclusive activity, with birding organizations popping up around the country to cater to people of all backgrounds and abilities.
+Over the last decade, birding has become a more inclusive activity, with organizations popping up around the country to cater to people of all backgrounds and abilities.
 The mission of these groups is to cultivate communities of birders who don’t necessarily identify with the hard-core, rare-bird-chasing crowd.

-But once you do start noticing birds, there’s a good chance you’ll see one that changes everything…
+But once you begin to notice birds, there’s a good chance you’ll see one that changes everything.

 Part Two